This is our most popular format and is used at our main events (e.g. WCT2, WCT3 etc.)

 Chaser - Our terminology to describe the athlete that is currently on Tag.

-Chase Plate™ - Our terminology to describe the area within which the Instigator must stand as the game commences.
+Chaser Plate™ - Our terminology to describe the area within which the Chaser must stand as the game commences.

 Chase Tag Timing System™ - Our terminology to describe the apparatus used for timing a game of Chase Tag™.

 Clean Game™ - Our terminology to describe when a player is not Tagged for the full duration of a game in the Ultimate Tag™ format (i.e. his Accumulated Tag-time remains on zero).

 Current Tag-Time - Our terminology to describe the amount of time that the currently Tagged athlete has been on Tag in the Ultimate Tag™ format.

-EQ (Evasion Quality) - A theoretical value given to a court, an area within the court, or an individual obstacle that indicates the likelihood an evasion.
-The greater the EQ value, the more likely it is to create an evasion.
+EQ (Evasion Quality) - A hypothetical value given to a court, an area within the court, or an individual obstacle that indicates the amount of protection that is given to the Evader.

 Evader - Our terminology to describe any athlete that is not currently on Tag.